JimiIT92/NameTagKeeper/README.md

 # 🖥 Downloads

-You can download NameTagKeeper from the [Sponge Ore](https://ore.spongepowered.org/Francesco_Jimi/Name-Tag-Keeper/versions).
+You can download NameTagKeeper from the [Sponge Ore page](https://ore.spongepowered.org/Francesco_Jimi/Name-Tag-Keeper/versions).

 This is the only place where I directly upload new releases.
 Every other website shouldn't be trusted.